-With the disconnect between the determinants of reputation and the determinants of salary, assuming that the goals of universities are best achieved by enhancing their reputation rather than by paying for characteristics that do not enhance reputation, there may be an opportunity for university administrators to reallocate resources in salary-setting and improve their institutions' positions.
+The disconnect between the determinants of reputation and the determinants of salary might merely result from a difference in goals between agents on the demand-side of reputational markets and those university official who set salaries.
+Assuming, however, that the goals of universities are best achieved by enhancing their reputation rather than by paying for characteristics that do not enhance reputation, there may be an opportunity for university administrators to reallocate resources in salary-setting and improve their institutions' positions.
 Paying off at the margin more on reputation and less on the quantity of publications would be a sensible approach.
-One would think that, with the recognition of this disconnect, we would see markets working to remove these differences at the margin.29
+One would think that, with the recognition of this disconnect, we would see markets working to remove these differences at the margin.30

 While our example is obviously quite specific, the general view of a market in which various characteristics are implicitly supplied and purchased and interact to generate reputation seems useful in a variety of other reputational markets.
 Any labor market in which the participants' output can be identified would appear equally amenable to studying the quantity/quality determinants of reputation.
 The establishment of reputation in other academic disciplines and in the professions (attorneys and physicians being obvious examples for which overall measures of reputation are readily accessible) can mutatis mutandis be analyzed using essentially the same methods that we have used here; and the nature of reputation in artistic/creative activities is similar enough to that in academic disciplines to make studying it using approaches like the one here worth pursuing.
 Also, the reputations of restaurants, and perhaps other retail outlets, might be studied in the same way.
-The main points are that it is useful to view the establishment of reputation as stemming from market interactions and that the various determinants of reputation can be analyzed in a wide variety of real-world contexts.
+The main points are that it is useful to view the establishment of reputation as stemming from market interactions, and that the various determinants of reputation can be analyzed in a wide variety of real-world contexts.

-29If general managers of major league baseball teams can recognize these profit opportunities, as they seem to have (see Hakes and Sauer, 2006), one would think that department and university administrators would also be able to do so.
+30If general managers of major league baseball teams can recognize these profit opportunities, as they seem to have (see Hakes and Sauer, 2006), one would think that department and university administrators would also be able to do so.